zulqarnainalipk/Zeffy/README.md

     *   `method` (str): "shap" or "lime".
     *   `shap_explainer_params` (object): Parameters for the SHAP explainer.

-(Detailed schema for each configuration object will be maintained, possibly with JSON schemas or Pydantic model exports.)
+(Detailed schema for each configuration object will be maintained,  with JSON schemas or Pydantic model exports.)

 ## 6. Error Handling